-Currently a coach at Newcastle United, midfielder Stephen Clemence was a Spurs academy graduate but rarely played after Levy’s arrival.
+Last seen coaching West Brom under Steve Bruce, midfielder Clemence was a Spurs academy graduate but rarely played after Levy’s arrival.

-The club signed big boys like Guy Poyet in the summer of 2001, and Clemence would make just six league appearances thereafter.
+The club signed big boys like Guy Poyet in the summer of 2001, and Clemence made just six league appearances thereafter.

-He would have enjoyed playing under José, who actually impersonated Sherwood in his first Spurs press conference… by wearing a gilet.
+He would have enjoyed playing under Conte, while former Spurs boss Jose Mourinho actually impersonated Sherwood in his first Spurs press conference… by wearing a gilet.

 “After one or two enquiries we decided to go for Andy Booth.”

-This was his last of Booth’s four appearances, during which he scored no goals — though he did come close with a header from a Ledley King flick-on.
+This was the last of Booth’s four appearances, during which he scored no goals — though he did come close with a header from a Ledley King flick-on.